bhawesh2002/archive-org-script/Readme.md

 Scroll down to view the complete controls

 ### 5. Selecting or Deselecting Files/Folders
-When in File Browser navigate to the desired file or folder using the arrow keys.
+When in File Browser navigate to the desired file or folder using the WSAD keys.
 Press the `spacebar` to select it.
 You can select multiple items if needed.
 Selected items will be appended with a cyan asterisk (*).
 To deselect an item, press the `spacebar` again.
 - Note: Private files marked with a lock symbol (🔒) __cannot__ be selected for download.

 ### 6. Initiating Downloads